 So, you've decided to become a real estate agent?
 Congratulations!
 It's time to get to work.
 There were more than 1.46 million realtors in the U.S. as of 2020, and that number is only increasing with the housing market frenzy in 2021.
 Selling real estate is an attractive career for many people because of the flexibility, autonomy, and of course — pay.
 Realtors, on average, earn a salary close to the US average of a little more than $80k.
 However, there is virtually no limit to the amount of money a realtor can make.
 Once a real estate agent completes the licensing requirements in their state, the sky is truly the limit.

 The process, qualifications, cost, and timeline for becoming an agent differ from state to state, so it's important to understand exactly what it takes to begin this exciting career.
 In this article, we’ll walk you through everything you should expect along the way.
 Let’s get ready to start selling real estate.

 A real estate license allows realtors to legally sell, broker, or rent real estate to prospective tenants and buyers on behalf of a real estate brokerage.
-In order to legally work in real estate, you need to procure a real estate license in the states where you want to work, as requirements vary from state to state.
+A real estate license is required to do this work, and the requirements to obtain one vary from state to state.

 First, get your bearings.
 The requirements for pre-licensing courses and licensing applications are different in every state.
 Check with your real estate commission to understand what's required to obtain your license.

-Most states require 60-90 hours of college-level education on real estate basics including titles, deeds, contracts, and property ownership.
+College-level education on real estate basics including titles, deeds, contracts, and property ownership

 Classes are available in person and online, but your courses and school must be approved by your state's real estate licensing authority.
 Before you pay for a real estate school, make sure it's accredited and acknowledged by your state.